 In addition to identifying and combating systems that are unjust, community psychologists also challenge more subtle negative practices supported by psychological research and practice.
-For example, a person with a social justice orientation would object to imposing intervention manuals, based on white middle-class norms, on minority students.
-Such materials would not be applicable or appropriate to the lived experiences of minority students (Bernal & Scharrón-del-Río, 2001).
+Interventions developed for one group might not be appropriate and might even be harmful when applied to other groups.
+For example, a person with a social justice orientation would object to imposing intervention manuals, based on white norms, on students of color.
+Such materials would not be applicable or appropriate to the lived experiences of students of color (Bernal & Scharrón-del-Río, 2001).

 The need for this social justice orientation is also evident when working with urban schools that are dealing with a lack of resources, overcrowded classrooms, community gang activity, and violence.
 Traditional mental health services such as therapy that deals with a student’s mental health issues would not address the income resource inequalities and stressful environmental factors that could be causing children’s mental health difficulties.
 Second-order change strategies, in contrast, would address the systems and structures causing the problems and might involve collaborative partnerships to bring more resources to the school as well as support community-based efforts to reduce gang activity and violence.
 As an example, Zimmerman and colleagues investigated what it takes to cultivate a safe environment where youth can grow up in a safe and healthy context (Heinze et al., 2018).
 These community psychologists found that improving physical features of neighborhoods such as fixing abandoned housing, cutting long grass, picking up trash, and planting a garden resulted in nearly 40% fewer assaults and violent crimes than street segments with vacant, abandoned lots.